Infineon/AURIX_code_examples/code_examples/iLLD_TC375_ADS_SCR_RTC_70kHz_trimming_LK/README.md

 After startup the first part of the code is responsible to turn off *WATCHDOG0* and *SAFETY WATCHDOG* to ensure they won't affect the example code.

-For proper SCR handling, the user software must take care to reset *SCU_RSTSTAT.STBYR* flag via *SCU_RSTCON2.CLRC* according to the application - e.g. after the initial system power-on, if SCR usage during stand-by mode is intended.
+For proper SCR handling, the user software must take care to reset *SCU_RSTSTAT.STBYR* flag via *SCU_RSTCON2.CLRC* according to the application - e.g. after the initial system power-on, if SCR usage during *standby mode* is intended.

-Wake-up from SCR via register *STDBYWKP.SCRWKP* in turn caused by following events. *PMSWSTAT2.SCRWKP* set on wake-up. *PMSWSTAT2.SCROVRUN* set to indicate overrun behavior in case of multiple un-serviced wake-ups. *PMSWSTAT2.SCROVRUN* needs to be cleared to avoid immediate wake-up on next time entering *Standby mode*.
+Wake-up from SCR via register *STDBYWKP.SCRWKP* in turn caused by following events. *PMSWSTAT2.SCRWKP* set on wake-up. *PMSWSTAT2.SCROVRUN* set to indicate overrun behavior in case of multiple un-serviced wake-ups. *PMSWSTAT2.SCROVRUN* needs to be cleared to avoid immediate wake-up on next time entering *standby mode*.

 The function `configureAppBspStatusLeds()` configures all output pins of the available status LEDs (D1 and D2).
 The function `configureWUT()` configures the WUT with the expected SCR RTC timer period.